 Black Market Connections

-A merchant gains the black market connections thief talent as a bonus talent at 1st level.
+At 2nd level, a merchant gains the black market connections thief talent.

 A merchant gains a +1 morale bonus to Diplomacy and Sense Motive checks at 3rd level.
 This bonus increases by 1 at 6th level, and again every 3 levels thereafter, to a total of +6 at 18th level.

 This ability replaces danger sense.